 It was done, and had the same effect on the world population as on the people of Paris before.
-The trials and failures, and ultimately the flights and walks on the moon were shown on international television, in newspapers and magazines, watched and discussed by millions on Earth: 'If we can do that, we can do any-thing!'
-The astonishing feat of people leaving Earth may have spurred the surge
+The trials and failures, and ultimately the flights and walks on the moon were shown on international television, in newspapers and maga-

-Evolution: A Big History Perspective 2011 121-144 121 of activity and questioning that took place during the 'Great Sixties' all over the world.
+History & Mathematics: Big History Aspects 2019 65-88 65 zines, watched and discussed by millions on Earth: 'If we can do that, we can do anything!'
+The astonishing feat of people leaving Earth may have spurred the surge of activity and questioning that took place during the 'Great Sixties' all over the world.